Discover our story – FAQs …

 What makes this different?

-We have taken, and re-imagined, the untold part of the Exodus story – Moses’s struggle to assert his leadership and gain the people’s trust following exit from Egypt.
+We have taken, and re-told, the messy part of the Exodus story – Moses’s struggle to assert his leadership and gain the people’s trust following exit from Egypt.

-We have used modern idiom and rhyme/rap, combined with humour.
+We have used modern idiom and rhyme, combined with humour.

 Pharaoh is a female mother-character, who has a complex relationship with Moses.